 Aggressive insurance company lawyers will try to show that their client was not negligent and may even try to argue that you are partially at fault.
 A personal injury lawsuit can be overwhelming, intimidating, and confusing.
 The personal injury attorneys at Blass Law have the experience and tenacity to fight against the insurance company’s low-ball tactics and get the best possible result for your case.

-For a free legal consultation with a personal injury lawyer serving Houston, call 713-225-1900
+For a legal consultation with a personal injury lawyer serving Houston, call 713-225-1900

 What Kind of Cases do Blass Law Personal Injury Lawyers Handle in Houston, TX?